sudorook/debian/README.md

 4) EFISTUB
 ```

-2) Installs GRUB, BIOS version of no EFI firmware is detected.
+2) Installs GRUB, BIOS version if no EFI firmware is detected.
 Otherwise, the
    EFI version is installed.
 3) systemd-boot (previously gummiboot) installs kernels in `/boot` and copies
    them over to `/efi`.
-Systemd path hoods are also installed to update kernel
+SystemD path hooks are also installed to update kernel
    images and microcode in `/efi` after updates.
 4) Not supported yet...